“Secluded stone cottages with stylish interiors, tucked among gnarled olive trees a pebble's throw from Kardamyli's lovely beach (each sleeps 2-5)”

 - Vegetarian menu

-- Explore the laid-back village of Kardamyli 1km (15 mins' walk) away, with a sprinkling of cafes and shops (stock up on oil, honey, herbs) and an atmospheric walled hamlet with C18 towers and beautiful churches
+- Explore the laid-back village of Kardamyli 1km (15 mins' walk) away, with a sprinkling of tasteful cafes, boutiques and an atmospheric C18th walled hamlet

 - Swim at the long, empty beach in front of the cottages (pebbly, but better as you go further from the village); or the sandy ones at Stoupa, 10km away

-- Hike the old cobbled mulepaths and tracks between villages – get the excellent Anavasi 1:25,000 map or the Sunflower 'Southern Peloponnese' book, if you can find one
+- Hike the old cobbled mulepaths between villages – buy the excellent Anavasi 1:25,000 map or the Sunflower 'Southern Peloponnese' book in Kardamyli's bookshop

-- One of our favourite routes, from Sotirianika via Kambos to Kardamyli (5 hours), brings you out at the cottages - perfect for plunging into the sea, then staggering the 50 yards to dinner
+- One of our favourite hikes, from Sotirianika via Kambos to Kardamyli (5 hours), brings you out at Elies - perfect for plunging into the sea, then staggering the 50 yards to dinner

-- Drive down to Areopolis (1 hour+) to visit the spectacular sea-caves of Pirgos Dirou; stop for an iced coffee or ouzo at the fishing harbour of Ayios Nikolaos on your return
+- Drive down to Areopolis (1 hour+) to visit the spectacular sea-caves of Pirgos Dirou; stop for fish lunch at Limeni and, on your way home, a stroll around the fishing harbour of Ayios Nikolaos

 Activities on site or nearby include: